Product Pricing About Careers Blog Alpha Talk to us ⬇ Download Alpha Build

 The single most important thing aiworklab does.

-For agent-authored diffs above a configurable threshold (LOC, files touched, or novelty against your skill graph), the merge button is gated.
-You write 2–3 sentences explaining what the diff does and why.
+For agent-authored diffs above a configurable threshold (lines changed, files touched, or novelty against your skill graph), the merge button is gated.
+You write 2 to 3 sentences explaining what the diff does and why.
 An LLM judges the explanation against the diff.

 PASS